PatchedPlusPlus/VRChat-Mods/README.md

 	* Now can adjust the distance of the mirror live with UIX menu
 	* The options for disabling and enabling the separate mirrors should update live instead of needing a restart

+### Known Bugs
+* Enabling a world mirror after a cutout or transparent mirror exists may not properly hide the layer the effect is on.
+Disabling and Enabling the transparent mirror, or toggling between the states will fix this.

 ### License
 The majority of this code does not have a license specified and should be assumed to be All Rights Reserved.
-I have received permission from the original author of ProtableMirror to modify their code and make releases based off of it.
+I have received permission from the original author of PortableMirror to modify their code and make releases based off of it.
-The assetbundle mirrorprefab contain aacertainbluecat/VRCPlayersOnlyMirror which is licensed under the MIT License
+The assetbundle mirrorprefab contains aacertainbluecat/VRCPlayersOnlyMirror which is licensed under the MIT License